"I prefer to eat mustard every day"

 Photos:

-Düsseldorf Tourism, Düsseldorf Marketing (Sabrina Weniger) and Dirk Mews.
+Düsseldorf Tourismus, Düsseldorf Marketing (Sabrina Weniger) and Dirk Mews.

 Want to stay up to date with what's going on in Düsseldorf?
 Then subscribe to our newsletter!